Oceania Broadcasting Network: Christian influence

+The Christian output was relayed from the American Trinity Broadcasting Network.

 Additional channels

 In 1998, OBN expanded its operations with the upgrade of its studio facilities, the installation of two giant satellite dishes and a new tower, the tallest in Tonga.
 Three additional free-to-air channels were also opened to the viewing public, Channel 8 (a PAL version of Channel 7), Channel 9 (broadcasting CNN, and later BBC World & Fox News in NTSC), and Channel 10 (a PAL version of Channel 9).
 This is when the company started emphasising the OBN moniker, as opposed to TV 7.
 However, the station is perhaps still best known (and more popularly referred to) among viewers as TV 7.
 In 2000, OBN ceased to operate Channel 9, after the Tongan government revoked OBN's license for that frequency.
 The government then allocated Channel 9 for its own television station, TV Tonga.
 OBN later dropped Channel 10, broadcasting on Channels 7(NTSC) & 8(PAL) only.